saultaut/Math-AI-Papers/orca-math.md

 Then, for each number in the converted problem, create a new word problem.
 ```

-This method involves taking any number from the solution and generating a question for this solution.
+**Note:** This method involves taking any number from the solution and generating a question for this solution.

 #### Iterative Learning from Both Positive and Negative Signals

 We fine-tune Mistral-7B for up to three iterations.
 In the first iteration, we use supervised fine-tuning to obtain M1.
 For the second iteration, use the KTO trained model, call this M2, and use M2 to generate the dataset for iteration #3.
-This approach differs from OVM, which uses just a single iteration to generate labels.
+**Note:** This approach differs from OVM, which uses just a single iteration to generate labels.

 ##### Positive and Negative Data Generation

-Both positive and negative solutions are very important.
+**Note:** Both positive and negative solutions are very important.
 If the model correctly solved the problem, add negative solutions from other questions.

 ##### Dataset Details